HydeEcon/Federal-Min-Wage-and-Inflation-Rate-Regression/README.md

 # Federal-Min-Wage-and-Inflation-Rate-Regression
-A regression that shows how strong of a correlation the Federal minimum wage has on inflation (not that much)
+A regression that shows how strong of a correlation the Federal minimum wage has on inflation